davide-giacomini/omnidirectional-robot-odometry/README.md

 <param name="init_pose_th" value="0"/>
 ```

-Those values are then used for initializing the initial pose in the [compute_odometry](src/omnidirectional_robot_odometry/src/compute_odometry.cpp) node.
+Those values are then used for initializing pose in the [compute_odometry](src/omnidirectional_robot_odometry/src/compute_odometry.cpp) node.

 Notice that the initial pose values are referred to the `odom` frame.
-Considered that at the beginning of the odometry, `base_link` overlaps `odom`, those values are put to zero.
+Considered that, at the beginning of the odometry, `base_link` overlaps `odom`, those values are put to zero.

 ## TF tree

 In the [launch file](src/omnidirectional_robot_odometry/launch/odom.launch) you can also find three different TF static transforms `world` &#10132; `odom`.
 This is because the topic `robot/pose` of the bags refers to the frame `world`, hence we implemented a static translation taking into account the first values of the ground truth.
 In this way, our odometry better overlaps the GT odometry when visualized on `rviz`.
-There are three different transforms because each bag starts from a different position `world`.
+There are three different transforms because each bag starts from a different position in `world`.

 Below we show the structure of the final TF tree: